Freeze-in and freeze-out generation of lepton asymmetries after baryogenesis in the $\nu$MSM: The most efficient asymmetry generation

 The major obstacle to large asymmetries at low temperatures is the wash-out.
 However, the wash-out is not always efficient.
 Since there are many different rates, let us illustrate the statement considering the following parameter set.

+This parameter set is quite representative since it results in large LTA.
 The HNL damping rates $\Gamma_N$ for the parameter set~\eqref{example_parameters} are shown in the upper panel of figure~\ref{fig:example}, in which the HNL rates cross the Hubble rate around $50-100$~GeV.
 The other rates exhibit very similar patterns.
 Soon after $\Gamma_N/H$ becomes larger than $1$, HNL densities start to follow equilibrium line $Y^{eq}\simeq 0.0025$ (the second panel in figure~\ref{fig:example}).
 Let us, however, consider the total asymmetry in the HNL sector

-Evolution of $\Delta_N/s$ is shown in the third panel of figure~\ref{fig:example} (red dashed curve).
-One can see that the asymmetry is much smaller than $Y^{eq}\simeq 0.0025$ but it is non-vanishing.
+The evolution of $\Delta_N/s$ is shown in the third panel of figure~\ref{fig:example} (red dashed curve).
+One can see that the asymmetry is much smaller than $Y^{eq}\simeq 0.0025$, but it is non-vanishing.
 In fact, the value $(\Delta_N/s)/Y^{eq}\sim 10^{-3}$ is surprisingly large given that the HNL rates exceed the Hubble rate by several orders of magnitude.

 In order to understand why the asymmetry $\Delta_N$ is partially preserved during the period of equilibrium, it is instructive to rewrite the kinetic equations in the matrix form